 As speculation surrounding potential private sector IR35 reform gains momentum, 48% of UK contractors have revealed that it is currently their number one business concern.

-While public sector bodies and recruitment agencies slowly get to grips with recent changes to IR35 in the public sector, speculation is mounting that similar changes will be rolled out into the private sector before long.
+While public sector bodies and recruitment agencies slowly get to grips with recent changes to IR35 in the public sector, rumours have surfaced to suggest that similar changes will be rolled out into the private sector before long.

 New research carried out by contractor tax adviser, Qdos Contractor, has revealed that ongoing uncertainty around the long-term future of IR35 is in fact having a negative impact on UK contractors.